opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param right: Right image of the same size and the same type as the left one.

     :param disp: Output disparity map.
 It has the same size as the input images.
 When ``disptype==CV_16S``, the map is a 16-bit signed single-channel image, containing disparity values scaled by 16.
-To get the floating-point disparity map, you need to divide each  ``disp``  element by 16.
-Otherwise, it is a floating-point disparity map.??
+To get the true disparity values from such fixed-point representation, you will need to divide each  ``disp`` element by 16.
+If ``disptype==CV_32F``, the disparity map will already contain the real disparity values on output.

     :param disptype: Type of the output disparity map, ``CV_16S`` (default) or ``CV_32F``.